xepozz/internal-mocker/README.md

 ```

 That all because of PHPUnit 9.5 and lower event management system.
-Data Provider functionality starts to work before any events so it's impossible to mock the function at the beginning of
+Data Provider functionality starts to work before any events, so it's impossible to mock the function at the beginning
+of
 the runtime.